MichaelCurrin/jekyll-actions-quickstart/sample_site/choices.md

  So you'll need to create in Github and then add it in the _Secrets_ sections of the repo settings - i.e. do not paste it directly in a version-controlled (public) file.

-Go here:
+Go here to the repo's Tokens page under Settings:

 - https://github.com/settings/tokens

-Then Personal Access Tokens.
+Then to the _Personal Access Tokens_ tab.

 Create a token.
 Name it something like _Github Actions_.

 Ensure it has access to:

-- _public repos_
+- _public repos_ (necessary for pushing to `gh-pages` branch)
 - _workflow_

-Even if access is insufficient the build may give a success at each step and you'll have to look closer for the error messages.
+_Note: The build on Github may give a **misleading success** status for all steps.
+So you'll have to look closer for the error messages.
+If the build check passes but nothing is rendered.
+This happened to me and adding permissions fixed the error._

 Copy the token value.